getporter/porter/docs/content/cli/bundles_explain.md

 ### Synopsis

-Explain how to use a bundle by printing the parameters, credentials, outputs, actions and images.
+Explain how to use a bundle by printing the parameters, credentials, outputs, actions.

 ```
 porter bundles explain [flags]